assistedby/assistedbywp/README.md

 # assisted.by WP

-assisted by WP is our WordPress starter repository.
+assisted.by WP is our WordPress starter repository.
 The starting place for all our WordPress development.

 ## Information